spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

 As an alternative to setting environment variables with the `cf set-env` command, you can curate all the relevant environment variables in a
 `manifest.yml` file and use the `cf push` command to provision the server.

 The following example shows such a manifest file.
-Note that "postgresSQL" is the name of the database service instance:
+Note that `postgresSQL` is the name of the database service instance:

 ```yml
 ---